chaoxu/chaoxu.github.io/posts/2019-01-12-lights-out-game.md

 ::: Theorem
   Let $G$ be a $m\times n$ grid and $A$ is a matrix where the non-zero entires are precisely the position of $1$s in the adjacency matrix of $A$.
 Finding $Ax=b$ can be done in $O(m^2n)$ time.
 :::
-I did not think too much into it, but maybe it works for all integral domains too.
-Interestingly, this algorithm is so special, that we have no idea how to extend it to other graphs.
-Maybe it works for directed graph, maybe it works for subgraph of the grid graphs.

-It would be really interesting to see an algorithm with running time $O(n^{3/2})$ for a planar graph of $n$ vertices.
+How can this be generalized to other graphs?
+I haven't thought deeply with it.
+It would be interesting to see an algorithm with running time $O(n^{3/2})$ for a planar graph of $n$ vertices.